Scaling law for a buckled elastic filament in a shear flow: Evolution of an elastic filament with a non-negligible thickness

 Dynamics of the no-slip beads are evaluated from the Stokes equations by the multipole expansion, as in \cite{Felderhof1988,Kim1991}, corrected for lubrication and implemented in the precise {\sc Hydromultipole} numerical codes, described in \cite{Cichocki1999,Ekiel2009}.
-As in \cite{Slowicka2015,Slowicka2020,slowicka2022,zuk2021universal}, positions $\bm{r}_i$ of the bead centers satisfy the following equations, where $\mathbf{E}_{\infty}=\frac{1}{2}(\bm{\nabla} \bm{v}_0+ \left(\bm{\nabla} \bm{v}_0 \right)^{T} ) $ is the rate-of-strain tensor.
-The mobility matrices, $\bm{\mu}^{tt}_{ij}$ and $\bm{\mu}^{td}_{ij}$, depend on positions of all the bead centers and are evaluated by the {\sc Hydromultipole} program, with the multipole truncation order $L=2$.
+As in \cite{Slowicka2015,Slowicka2020,slowicka2022,zuk2021universal}, positions $\bm{r}_i$ of the bead centers satisfy the following equations, where $\bm{F}_j=\frac{\partial}{\partial \bm{r}_j} (E_s+E_b)/(\pi \mu d^3\dot{\gamma})$ is the dimensionless elastic force acting on the bead $j$, and $\mathbf{E}_{\infty}=\frac{1}{2}(\bm{\nabla} \bm{v}_0+ \left(\bm{\nabla} \bm{v}_0 \right)^{T} ) $ is the rate-of-strain tensor.
+The mobility matrices, $\bm{\mu}^{tt}_{ij}$ and $\bm{\mu}^{td}_{ij}$, depend on the positions of all the bead centers and are evaluated by the {\sc Hydromultipole} program, with the multipole truncation order $L=2$.
+In Ref.~\cite{Slowicka2015} the approximation of $L=2$ was compared with the approximations of $L=3$ and $L=4$, and it was shown that the difference is of the order of 2\%, and therefore $L=2$ is sufficiently accurate (while much faster than higher values of $L$).